jpreston-alt/Team-Profile-Generator/README.md

 * Navigate to Team-Profile-Generator folder and install dependencies.
 * Run node app.js to begin.
 * Answer prompted questions about team members.
-* May add one manager, and as many engineers and interns as the user wants to each team.
+* May add one manager, and as many engineers and interns as the user wants.
 * When you are finished adding team members select the "I'm done" option.
 * Open your generated HTML file in the browser to view your teams profile.

 ### Answer these Questions:
 ![Questions Image](./assets/images/questions.png)

-### Generates a Team Profile like this:
+### Generate a Team Profile like this:
 ![Example Profile Image](./assets/images/profile-example.png)

 ## Technologies